 A case study: Dave and Abigail*

-This dynamic played out in a dramatic fashion during an intensive couples therapy retreat I recently conducted.
-Dave and Abigail, both in their mid 60’s, had been married for 25 years – their second marriage.
+This dynamic played out dramatically during an intensive couples therapy retreat I recently conducted.
+Dave and Abigail, in their mid-60s, had been married for 25 years – their second marriage.
 The couple came in to discuss a crisis in their marriage.
-At the height of the COVID-19 pandemic, Dave left the couple’s home for 3 months, and refused to talk about it with Abigail.
-After several weeks of silence, he would text cheerfully about everyday matters or complain about his physical ailments, but refused to discuss why he had left, and whether or not he planned to return.
+At the height of the COVID-19 pandemic, Dave left the couple’s home for 3 months and refused to discuss it with Abigail.
+After several weeks of silence, he would text cheerfully about everyday matters or complain about his physical ailments but refused to discuss why he had left and whether or not he planned to return.

 The fighting sample and Dave’s rage